-The number of PEAD 2.0 is supporting transformative planning region.
-The purpose of REAP 2.0 is supporting transformative planning and implementation activities that include, but are not limited to, accelerating infill and affordable development; supporting residents through realizing multimodal communities; shifting travel behavior through reducing driving; and increasing transit ridership, walking, and biking as primary modes of transportation Project Products Pass through REAP 2.0 funding to AMBAG subrecipients for the e Regional Competitive Grant Program Federally Eligible Tasks This is a non federal work element.
+Project Description The REAP 2.0 program is funded through \$500 million from the Coronavirus Fiscal Recovery Fund of 2021 and \$100 m illion from the State General Fund.
+The Regional Early Action Plan nning Grants of 2021 will be administered by the California Department of Housing and Community Development : (HCD) in collaboration with the Governor's Office of Planning a nd Research (OPR), the Strategic Growth Council (SGC), a nd the California Air Resource Board (CARB).
+A majority of the e funds (85 percent) will flow directly to the state's 18 Metropolit an Planning Organizations (MPOs), with an expectation the he MPOs will subgrant a portion of the funds to eligible entities (cities, counties, transit/transportation agencies) in their met • region.
+This work element will oversee and implement t the framework for suballocating the funding equitably in t he AMBAG region.
+The purpose of REAP 2.0 is supporting transformative planning and implementation activities that include, but are no t limited to, accelerating infill and affordable development; sup pporting residents through realizing multimodal communities; shifting travel behavior through reducing driving; and increasi ng transit ridership, walking, and biking as primary modes of Droject Droducts transportation ants for the Project Products Pass through REAP 2.0 funding to AMBAG subrecipies Regional Competitive Grant Program ents for the Regional competitive draft Program Federally Eligible Tasks This is a non federal work element.
 Previous Accomplishments This is a new work element.
 Federal Planning Factors (PF) This is a non federal work element.
-Tasks & Deliverables Task Description Deliverables Budget & Completion Date Administration Administrative Deliverables
+Tasks & Deliverables Task Description Deliverables Budget & Co ompletion Date 1 Administration Administrative Deliverables \$ None.

 2 Planning \$ 6,000,000 2.1 Pass through for the Regional Competitive Program.
 Reporting on project planning, consultant procurement, outlines or progress on draft documents.
-6/30/2026 3 Data Gathering and Analysis None.
-Data Gathering and Analysis Deliverables \$ 4 Coordination None.
-Coordination Deliverables \$ - 5 Public Participation None.
-Public Participation Deliverables \$ -
+6/30/2026 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ - None.
+4 Coordination Coordination Deliverables \$ - None.
+5 Public Participation Public Participation Deliverables \$ - None